 One great thing that Northern Ireland is famous for is our stunning scenery and landscape that will leave you inspired.
 From gorgeous landscapes, hills and mountains to historic castles and buildings we pretty much check the box on the scenery front.
 If there is one reason why a visit to Northern Ireland is worthwhile then this is it.

 We have many travel blogs dedicated to our amazing scenery that you explore further: Famous Landmarks in Ireland and Top Northern Ireland Attractions: Comprehensive Guide to Northern Ireland.

 Another thing that Northern Ireland is famous for is being the place where Liam Neeson was born.
-Neeson grew up in Ballymena, Northern Ireland, who is now one of the biggest and well-known actors.
+Neeson grew up in Ballymena, Northern Ireland, and is now one of the biggest and most well-known actors.
 He has been in a long list of Hollywood blockbusters and something that he has always prided himself on is keeping his Northern Irish accent.